 I printed a Summer Responsibilities list and Daily Chore Chart for each of my kids.
 After adding the different daily chores, I laminated the sheets and will be keeping them on clipboards on our command center (as soon as I get it all done…).
 We can use a dry erase marker to check off their daily responsibilities as they complete them and keep us all responsible this summer.

 I have also created a Summer Responsibilities Chart and blank Daily Chore Chart to share with you.
 If you need a little help staying organized this summer, you can download these free printable summer chore charts in my library of free downloads.
-Sign up below for access to my Library of Free Downloads.
-Inside you can download these charts and many other awesome printables!
+Click here to sign up for access to the free library.
+Inside you can download these charts and lots of other awesome printables!
 If you already have a password, click here to access the library.

 Here’s to a fun and productive summer!